LFDMCreations/copropriete/README.md

 # Installation

+## get the sources

 ```
 npx degit LFDMCreations/copropriete copropriete
 cd copropriete
 bundle install
 ```

+## prepare the database

+Then, in postgresql, create a database (for example : copropriete_development) and a user with the same name.

+Change database ownership to that user.

-## add citext extension to postgres :
+### add citext extension to postgres :
 https://www.postgresql.org/docs/current/citext.html

 http://rodauth.jeremyevans.net/rdoc/files/README_rdoc.html